-Construction quality control software products are in MS Office format.
+Construction quality control products are in MS Office format.

 In evaluating the construction management program, consideration should be given to Customer emphasis areas and the observations and findings of similar programs.
 This evaluation should be incorporated in the risk assessment procedures.
 As appropriate, the risk assessment should provide for evaluating various phases of the program on a regular basis.
 Program areas where no major problems exist may not require detailed review.
 Major problems and those where insufficient information is available for drawing conclusions are candidates for review.